ghdtldus/GridToSlider/README.md

 # Grid to Slideshow Switch Animations

-Some ideas for grid to slideshow switch animations using GSAP's Flip plugin.
+Some ideas for grid to slideshow switch animations using GSAP's Flip plugin..

 ![Grid to Slider](https://tympanus.net/codrops/wp-content/uploads/2023/05/gridtoslider_feat.jpg)